 Knitting a tension square to check your gauge is a sure-fire way to create knits that’ll fit you like a glove.
 In this tutorial we show you how it's done.

-To achieve great results from your knitting it’s important to ensure that you have the correct tension (also known as gauge).
-Tension is how many stitches and rows can be found in a square of knitted fabric, typically one measuring 10x10cm (4x4in).
-For your finished project to turn out like the one in your pattern, your tension needs to match the tension given in the instructions.
+Gauge is how many stitches and rows can be found in a square of knitted fabric, typically one measuring 10x10cm (4x4in).
+For your finished project to turn out like the one in your pattern, your gauge needs to match the gauge given in the instructions.

-“Yarn used knits as DK to this tension: 22 sts and 28 rows to measure 10x10cm (4x4in) over stocking stitch using 3¼mm needles”
+"22 sts and 28 rows to measure 10x10cm (4x4in) over stocking stitch using 3¼mm needles"

-How loosely or tightly you knit will determine the tension of the fabric you produce.
-Everybody’s tension is different, and it can also vary for one person from project to project.
-You may find you knit more tightly with wooden needles, for example, or knit more loosely if you’re learning how to do Continental knitting.
-Since you might not have the same tension as the person who designed the pattern you’re following, it’s crucial that you check how yours matches up every time you cast on something new.
+Since you might not have the same gauge as the person who designed the pattern you're following, it's crucial that you check how yours matches up every time you cast on something new.

-So, before starting any project, it’s a good idea to knit a small square with the yarn you’re going to use.
-This is called a tension square.
-Some knitters see knitting tension squares as a chore, but it’s an important step that it’s best not to skip – particularly if you’re making a garment that you want to fit well and look fantastic.
-If your tension is too tight, your garment will come up smaller or shorter and might not fit you properly; if your tension is too loose, you’ll find that the garment is too baggy.
+So, before starting any project, it’s a good idea to knit a small square with the yarn you're going to use.
+This is called a gauge square or tension square.
+Some knitters see knitting gauge squares as a chore, but it’s an important step that it's best not to skip – particularly if you're making a garment that you want to fit well and look fantastic.

 Step 1

-Knit the tension square
+Knit the gauge square

 Knitting tension square swatch